The Riley’s Way Call For Kindness

 3. Send us your logo and a quote about how your community is making a difference through acts of kindness and empathy.
 We would love to spotlight you throughout our campaign.

-In addition, we are honored list as a partner on our website, in our press release, and in communications to members of our community.
+We are honored list as a partner on our website and in communications to members of our community.
 Thank you for joining us in the next generation of changemakers leading with kindness, empathy and inclusivity!

 If you have any questions or want to learn more about partnering with Riley’s Way, please get in touch with Lauren Shenkman, Director of Partnerships & Programs.